rnachaloor/glacier/README.md

 Johns Creek High School

 # What is Glacier?
 Glacier is an iOS and android app that addresses FBLA's specification for Mobile Application Development: The next new professional social media app.
-You can use Glacier to find a new job, enhance professional relationships, or even to learn new skills and techniques to be successful in your career path.
+You can use Glacier to find a new job, enhance professional relationships, or even develop skills and techniques to be successful in your career path.
 In simplicity, users of Glacier can create a post (that adheres to the app's Terms and Conditions) and publicly display it to all of Glacier's users.
 The Glacier community can in turn like the post, comment on the post, or share the post to other people on any locally stored social media platforms.

 ---

 # Installation Instructions

-## System Requirements
+## Operating System Requirements

 | Compatible Operating Systems      |
 | ----------------------------------|